 An Awakening: A Three Week Series on the Life of Gideon

 With today’s post comes the conclusion of this three-week series on Gideon.
-However, being inspired by this character’s life, I’ve decided to extend the series.
-Coming August, there will be another three-week series to wrap up Gideon’s amazing story.
+However, being inspired by this character’s life, I’ve decided to extend the series into a complete Bible study.
+I will have more information soon.
 If you missed the previous weeks, you can click here to catch up.

 Do you recall the moment you first believed?
 The moment you knew God was the One true living God?